tc39/proposal-iterator-helpers/README.md

 result.next(); //  {value: 5, done: false};
 ```

-### `.asIndexedPairs()`
+### `.indexed()`

-`.asIndexedPairs` takes no arguments.
+`.indexed` takes no arguments.
 It returns an iterator where each value produced by the underlying iterator is paired with a counter, starting at 0 and increasing by 1 with every element produced.

 Returns an iterator of pairs.